hppr-dev/vuex-bind-plugin/README.md

 If a variable that does not match a parameter type is provided and the `strict` option is set a warning will show on the console.
 This option should only be set in the development environment.

-### Default Values
+#### Default Type Values

-Default values are retreived from the type given for the parameter or binding.
+Default values are retreived from the type given for the parameter or endpoint.

 For built in types the default value is `Array()`,`Number()`, `Object()`, etc.
-This value is also inferred to be the parameter in "unset" state.
+This value is inferred to be the parameter in "unset" state, and it is what the state is initialized to when building Bind.Stores.

-### Parameter Matchers
+#### Parameter Matchers

 The plugin comes with utility functions to "match" values to parameters.
 For ease of understanding they are available in the match object.